Best Trading Indicators

 The Twiggs Money Flow is a volume-based indicator that estimates the flow of money into or out of an asset by calculating the ratio between weighted volume EMA — weighted based on the closing price location relative to the True Range — and ordinary volume EMA.

-60. Ergodic Oscilaltor
+60. Ergodic Oscillator

 In trading, the Ergodic Oscillator — fully written as the SMI Ergodic Oscillator (SMIEO) — is a momentum oscillator that builds upon the foundation of the True Strength Index (TSI).
 It can be used to gauge the strength of a trend and also identify potential trend reversals.
 Created by William Blau, the oscillator combines the Signal Line (Ergodic) and the TSI to provide a comprehensive view of market momentum.